 Residential Prescriptive Other eShapes: The Efficient Products initiative also includes a range of other Energy Star appliances and electronics, including dishwashers, clothes washers, and refrigerators.
-In addition, some prescriptive measures are installed through the residential custom initiatives, including hot water conservation measures and fuel switches.
+In addition, it includes some measures that were installed through the residential custom initiatives, including hot water conservation measures and fuel switches.
 For these measures, the coincidence factors were developed from Itron's eShapes, discussed in more detail below.